Snowflake-Labs/sfquickstarts/site/sfguides/src/geo-for-machine-learning/machine-learning-using-geospatial.md

 ```
 CALL GEOCODING_EXACT('GEOLAB.PUBLIC.REVERSE_GEOCODED', 'GEOLAB.PUBLIC.GEOCODING_ADDRESSES', 'GEOID', 'GEOM', 'GEOLAB.PUBLIC.OPENADDRESS', 'LOCATION');
 ```
-This query completed in 5.5 minutes on `LARGE` warehouse.
+This query completed in 5.5 minutes on `LARGE` warehouse, which corresponds to about 2 USD.
 Let's now compare the address we get after the reverse geocoding (`GEOLAB.PUBLIC.REVERSE_GEOCODED` table) with the table that has the original address.

 ```
 SELECT t1.geoid,